Shag Harbour UFO incident: Search and rescue efforts

-Assuming an aircraft had crashed, within about 15 minutes, two RCMP officers arrived at the scene.
+Within about 15 minutes, two RCMP officers arrived at the scene, having assumed an aircraft had crashed.
 Concerned for survivors, the RCMP detachment contacted the Rescue Coordination Centre (RCC) in Halifax to advise them of the situation and ask if any aircraft were missing.
 Before any attempt at rescue could be made, the flying object, with lights still showing, started to sink and disappeared from view.
 A rescue mission was quickly assembled.
 Within half an hour of the crash, local fishing boats went out to the crash site in the waters of the Gulf of Maine off Shag Harbour to look for survivors.
-No survivors, bodies or debris were taken, either by the fishermen or by a Canadian Coast Guard search and rescue cutter, which arrived about an hour later from nearby Clark's Harbour.
+No survivors, bodies, or debris were taken, either by the fishermen or by a Canadian Coast Guard search and rescue cutter, which arrived about an hour later from nearby Clark's Harbour.

 By the next morning, RCC Halifax had determined that no aircraft were missing.
-While still tasked with the search, the captain of the Canadian Coast Guard cutter received a radio message from RCC Halifax that all commercial, private and military aircraft were accounted for along the eastern seaboard, in both the Atlantic provinces and New England.
+While still tasked with the search, the captain of the Canadian Coast Guard cutter received a radio message from RCC Halifax indicating that all commercial, private and military aircraft were accounted for along the eastern seaboard, in both the Atlantic provinces and New England.

-The same morning, RCC Halifax also sent a priority telex to the "Air Desk" at air force headquarters in Ottawa, which handled all civilian and military UFO sightings, informing them of the crash and that all conventional explanations such as aircraft, flares, etc. had been dismissed.
-Therefore, this was labelled a "UFO Report."
-The head of the Air Desk then sent another priority telex to the navy headquarters concerning the "UFO Report" and recommended an underwater search be mounted.
-The navy, in turn, sent another priority telex tasking Fleet Diving Unit Atlantic with carrying out the search.
+The same morning, RCC Halifax also sent a priority telex to the "Air Desk" at the Royal Canadian Air Force headquarters in Ottawa, which handled all civilian and military UFO sightings, informing them of the crash and that all conventional explanations such as aircraft, flares, etc. had been dismissed.
+Therefore, this was labelled a "UFO Report".
+The head of the Air Desk then sent another priority telex to the Royal Canadian Navy headquarters concerning the "UFO Report" and recommended an underwater search be mounted.
+The Navy, in turn, sent another priority telex tasking Fleet Diving Unit Atlantic with carrying out the search.

-Two days after the incident had been observed, a detachment of navy divers from Fleet Diving Unit Atlantic was assembled and for the next three days, they combed the seafloor of the Gulf of Maine off Shag Harbour looking for an object.
-The final report said no trace of an object was found.
+Two days after the incident had been observed, a detachment of Navy divers from Fleet Diving Unit Atlantic was assembled and for the next three days they combed the seafloor of the Gulf of Maine off Shag Harbour looking for an object.
+The final report said no trace of an object had been found.